 Payroll Automation vs. Manual Payroll Processing

-More than 34% of business owner still use manual payroll systems for their business.
+More than 34% of business owners still use manual payroll systems for their business.
 However, the users of electronic payroll systems are 2X from them.
-Yet, there is constant debate on which payroll system is more beneficial for businesses.

-Additionally, the major debaters are small business owners.
-So, let’s dive into details and find out which payroll system is better from a business perspective.
+Let’s dive into the details and find out which payroll system is better from a business perspective.

 Payroll Automation Systems:

-With payroll automation, we can turn ‘payday panic’ into ‘payday party!
+With payroll automation, we can turn ‘payday panic’ into ‘party!
 Literally, it’s true.
-Businesses using automation systems say their employees are happier than ever.

 Pros: